-The four components of the proposed project are designed to achieve the paradigm shift (Figure 6) of improved monitoring and management of hydromet risks in the short-, medium-, and long-term, that will facilitate growth in key climate sensitive target sectors (such as disaster risk management, agriculture, water resource management, etc.), and enable resilience and adaptation to climate change impacts.
+The six components of the proposed project are designed to achieve the paradigm shift (Figure 6) of improved monitoring and management of hydromet risks in the short-, medium-, and long-term, that will facilitate growth in key climate sensitive target sectors (such as disaster risk management, agriculture, water resource management, etc.), and enable resilience and adaptation to climate change impacts.
 This project provides an opportunity for countries to leverage each other's strengths, deploy complementary fields of expertise and risk management capacity, and capitalize on successful global, regional and national initiatives, including those promoted by WMO (such as the HydroHub, WIGOS, WHOS, WIS, HydroSOS, etc).
 The regional scope of this project underpins its success to improve climate risk assessment and promote climate-resilient socio-economic growth in the long-term.
 The proposed project impact will be achieved through a mutually reinforced integrated approach.
+Figure 6 illustrates the linkages among the outcomes of components.